“The hardest thing in the world to understand is the income tax.” ” -Albert Einstein

 Bonus and Commissions: Wonderful incentives but taxed heavily.

-For investors, this means using paper losses to offset taxes you would normally pay on your cash and equity gains from your investment.
-In some cases, the deprecation can be used to offset taxes on your W-2 income resulting in large tax refund checks at the end of the year.
+Now here is the kicker-In many cases, the deprecation can be used to offset taxes on your active W-2 income as well, resulting in large tax refund checks at the end of the year instead of a tax withholding windfall.

 THIS IS HUGE!

 Imagine doubling your income and net worth without paying any taxes or increasing your taxable income or tax bracket by simply investing in Real Estate that you don’t have to actively manage.
+Then using the tax benefits to reduce your W-2 tax liability at the end of the year.

 End result?

-- His investment was projected to yield $15,000 (roughly 5% annually) in cash distributions over the 3 years hold period and actually yielded $5,000 cash distributions in the first years. is CPA applied $5,000 in depreciation in this first year to offset the tax liability those earnings (aka: tax free cash flow) and and reserved another $10,000 in deprecation to offset for future year cash distributions (carry forward the depreciation).
+- His investment was projected to yield $15,000 (roughly 5% annually) in cash distributions over the 3 year hold period.
+This is his passive income.
+His CPA applied $5,000 in depreciation in the first year and reserved another $10,000 in deprecation to offset future cash distributions (carry forward the depreciation).

-That’s a car.
+$25 is a car.
 Or a full year of tuition.

-Or capital to invest into another opportunity and earn more depreciation to use against his income and get another tax refund the following year.
+Or capital to invest into another opportunity and earn more depreciation to use against his active income and get another tax refund the following year.

-When we exited the investment, he leveraged a 1031 exchange to reinvest.
-He kept the $50k in passive losses (no payback) and his equity doubled to $200k ($100k initial investment + $100k in gains).
-Instead of paying taxes on the gains he was able to reinvest 20% more into the next property.
-That means 20% more cash flow and 20% more equity growth in the next investment.
+Instead of paying taxes on the gains or depreciation recapture, he was able to reinvest 20% more into the next property.
+That means 20% more in cash distributions and 20% more in equity growth in the next investment.

 4. This Isn’t a Loophole—It’s the System